Capilano University offers childcare for infants, toddlers and 3-to-5-year-olds. Priority is given to Capilano University students.

-To get on the waitlist for the Capilano University children's centre, you can download an application form (pdf) or fill out the online waitlist application form.
+To apply for a childcare space or get on the waitlist for the Children's Centre, download an application form (pdf), or fill out the online waitlist application form or call 604 984 4950.
 We will contact you when a space becomes available for your child and you will be given the opportunity to view the children's centre at that time.

-The application deadline for september enrollment is July 15.
-An administrative fee of $150 is due no later than july 15 and is non-refundable.
+The application deadline for September enrolment is July 15.
+An administrative fee of $150 is due no later than July 15 and is non-refundable.

 Infant/toddler care (Juniper and Dogwood rooms)